 Proposals for new degree or certificate programs in The Graduate School, or in any of the professional schools, must be approved by the faculty governance of the school as well as its dean.
-Learn more about the process from The Graduate School policy.
+Further processes are detailed in the Duke University new program policy.

 Requests for new programs as well as revisions to programs, are submitted to the Trinity College’s Office of Curriculum and Course Development, and reviewed by the faculty Committee on Curriculum, a standing committee of the Arts & Sciences Council.
 Learn more about the process from Trinity College.